beevik/MonkOS/README.md

 MonkOS is an experimental 64-bit operating system for Intel and AMD processors.
 It is a mix of C and assembly language and is a work in progress.
-Currently, it consists of a BIOS boot loader, a virtual console system, an interrupt handling system, a paged memory manager, a few simple device drivers, and a primitive interactive shell.
+Currently, it consists of a BIOS boot loader, a virtual console system, an interrupt handling system, a paged memory manager, a heap allocator, a few simple device drivers, and a primitive interactive shell.
 The boot loader is designed to launch the operating system from a cdrom.

 ##Building

 The OS currently builds under linux using a cross-compiler.
 There are two ways to build it: (1) by installing all the necessary tools on your system and running `make`, or (2) by using a ready-made docker container that contains all the build tools you'll need.

 ###Building with local tools